REALSYCRO/Zenty-Checker/README.md

-# Zenty Checker v1.1 has been released💖🎉
+# Zenty Checker v1.1 has been released.

 # About Zenty-Checker

-A minecraft stats checker, maybe a combo checker soon? 👀
+A minecraft stats checker

 Please make sure that you install the latest version and the required libraries!